kflood/KYLE_Challenge/README.md

 By architecting this way instead of a standard ec2 webserver, we have stability and scalability baked in.
 There could also be significant cost savings depending on site traffic, compared to always-on ec2 hours.

+The site is deployed via a Github Actions pipeline.
+Terraform changes are validated on pull request, with the plan output added to a pull-request comment for review.
+The terraform apply action is triggered on a merge into the 'main' branch.
+Additionally, there is an action for the 'site-files' directory sync with the s3 bucket, which is triggered after the terraform apply on merge when the terraform is changed, or on merge when it detects changes to the 'site-files' directory.

 ## Python Credit Card Problem

 This application takes credit card number inputs and validates them.
 I employed an "is_valid" function to run three validation checks: